xAct Implementation of the Theory of Cosmological Perturbation in Bianchi I Spacetimes: Introduction

-This article is organized in such a way that the procedure has been separated into small steps that are, one by one, introduced theoretically and implemented computationally.
-Namely, Section~\ref{sec:background} introduces Bianchi I spacetimes and linear perturbations thereon in the Arnowitt--Deser--Misner (ADM) formalism~\cite{Arnowitt:1962hi}.
+This article is organized in such a way that the procedure has been separated in small steps that are, one by one, introduced theoretically and implemented computationally.
+Namely, section \ref{sec:background} introduces Bianchi I spacetimes and linear perturbations thereon in the Arnowit-Deser-Misner (ADM) formalism \cite{Arnowitt:1962hi}.
 Section \ref{sec:SVT} introduces the generalization of the scalar-vector-tensor decomposition commonly used in FLRW backgrounds.
-Section \ref{sec:gaugeinvarinat} introduces gauge invariant fields, and in Section \ref{sec:2nd-H}, we study their dynamics.
+Section \ref{sec:gaugeinvarinat} introduces gauge invariant fields, and in section \ref{sec:2nd-H} we study their dynamics.
 Section \ref{sec:concl} contains a short summary and some concluding remarks.

-\section{Perturbed Bianchi I Spacetimes in the ADM Formalism}
+\section{Perturbed Bianchi I spacetimes in the ADM formalism}

-\subsection{Summary of the Theory}
+\subsection{Summary of the theory}